 Give Your Chatbot an Avatar/ Branded Illustration

 Choose an avatar or icon that is arresting, well designed simple and effective.
 Color choice should resonate with your brand colors and the emotions you seek to stir.
+If you are not sure about what colors to use, you can the color wheel to make the best decision.

 Your chatbot’s avatar can be looked at like a logo of sorts.
 This avatar becomes the identity of your chatbot that resonates with clients.
 To learn more, read this insightful article on building a personality into your chatbot.